-1.8 Recommendations
+1.16 Recommendations

-DSM recently commissioned a preliminary economic assessment ("PEA") which uses the data from the recent resource estimate (1) and this PEA will guide future expenditure on more detailed assessment of the project.
+DSM has commissioned this PEA which uses the data from the recent resource estimate (1) and this PEA will guide future expenditure on more detailed assessment of the project.

-HM, as the operator of the Haib project has proposed to the Ministry of Mines, as motivation for renewal of the EPL, a programme of exploration over the next 18 months involving the recently completed Resource Estimation study, a Preliminary Economic Assessment study (nearing completion), a 1: 10,000 scale geological mapping exercise of outlying areas of interest, further metallurgical tests, geotechnical drillholes to aid advanced mining studies including a planned open-cast mine pit, and more detailed resource estimates and economic studies.
-These programmes are estimated to cost US\$ 625 000 (currently equivalent to some C\$ 800 000 or N\$8.0 million).
+HM, as the operator of the Haib project has proposed to the Ministry of Mines, as motivation for renewal of the EPL, a programme of exploration over the next 18 months involving the recently completed Resource Estimation study, a PEA, a 1: 10,000 scale geological mapping exercise of outlying areas of interest, further metallurgical tests, geotechnical drillholes to aid advanced mining studies including a planned open-cast mine pit, and more detailed resource estimates and economic studies.
+These programmes are estimated to cost US\$ $625\ 000$ (currently equivalent to some C\$ $800\ 000$ or N\$8.0 million).

-In my opinion this programme has real merit and it is recommended that HM proceed with the proposed programme.
+In our opinion this programme has real merit and it is recommended that HM proceed with the proposed programme.